nowrinmohamed25/SI507-Parkinsons/README.md

 1. eda.ipynb - Exploratory data analysis of all 4 datasets present in the project with basic manipulation and also visualization.

+2. graph.ipynb - Arrangement of Proteins and Peptides into a bipartite graph and found interesting relationships.

 2. main.ipynb - Preprocessing, data transformation, and all the ML models are present in this file.

 3. data\ - contains the original train_clinical_data.csv, supplemental_clinical_data.csv, train_proteins.csv and train_peptides.csv data.
 In addition to this, it contains the processed data as peptides_features.csv and proteins_features.csv